-a means of determining a legal controversy is the supposition that the pleading will contain and contain only a statement of the material facts on which the party pleading relies' for their claim or defence.
-Put differently, a demurrer assumes that the pleadings exhaust the universe of relevant factual material.
-The only facts [that are] taken to be admitted ... are those ... expressly or impliedly[] averred in the [pleadings], and the court cannot take as admitted ... an[y] inference from [the] facts [pleaded].
-The consequence is that, in deciding the demurrer, the Court should discard 'all statements [in the pleading] which are no more than evidentiary and all statements involving some legal conclusion'.
-The contains the pleading in the pleading is the conclusion.
+relevant factual material"44.
+The only facts that are taken to be admitted are those expressly or impliedly averred in the pleadings and the Court cannot take as admitted any inference from the facts pleaded45.
+The consequence is that, in deciding the demurrer, the Court should discard "all statements [in the pleading] which are no more than evidentiary and all statements involving some legal conclusion"46.

-Where pleadings are defective - where they do not 'allege with distinctness and clearness the constituent facts of the cause of action or defence' 47 - the demurrer procedure is not ordinarily a satisfactory means of resolving issues of law.
-48 As six members of the Court put it in Bass v Permanent Trustee Co Ltd ('Bass'), '[t]he utility of demurrers is ... heavily dependent on the pleadings containing all the relevant facts.
-When the parties are uncertain whether further investigation will reveal further factual material, the utility of the demurrer is diminished'.
-49 This may explain why the demurrer is now used less often.
-50
+Where pleadings are defective - where they do not "allege with distinctness and clearness the constituent facts of the cause of action or defence"47 - the demurrer procedure is not ordinarily a satisfactory means of resolving issues of law48.
+As six members of the Court put it in Bass v Permanent Trustee Co Ltd49, "[t]he utility of demurrers is ... heavily dependent on the pleadings containing all the relevant